Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Formalism

-In our implementation, we use a piecewise-linear interpolation of $c_s^2(\mu)$ defined over four randomized segments, specified by randomised points $(\mu_i, c_{s,i}^2)$, where $\mu_i \in [\mu_{\scriptscriptstyle CET}, 2.6 ~\mathrm{GeV}]$.
+\paragraph{EoS Construction} Tabulated BPS EoS \citep{BPS} defines the low-density matter till approximately $0.5 ~n_0$, \textbf{$n_0 \approx 0.16 ~\mathrm{fm}^{-3}$} is the nuclear saturation density.
+A polytrope of the form $P = K n^{\Gamma}$ defines matter till $1.1 ~n_0$, where the adiabatic index $\Gamma$ is varied within the range $[1.77,3.23]$ to span the CET uncertainty band \citep{Hebeler_2013, Altiparmak:2022bke}.
+Beyond this density, the speed-of-sound interpolation formulation is used to define the high-density matter, where the squared speed of sound, $c_s^2$, is parametrised as a function of chemical potential $\mu$.
+The number density and pressure are then computed from these two parameters.
+The implementation uses piecewise-linear interpolation of $c_s^2(\mu)$ defined over four randomized segments, specified by randomised points $(\mu_i, c_{s,i}^2)$, where $\mu_i \in [\mu_{\scriptscriptstyle CET}, 2.6 ~\mathrm{GeV}]$.
 This upper limit on $\mu$ follows the prescription of \citep{Fraga:2013qra}, chosen such that the uncertainty in the perturbative QCD (pQCD) regime matches that in the CET region.
-The squared speed of sound between adjacent segments is given by: